alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 All cipher suites defined in this document MUST use the SM2 signature algorithm as the authentication method when doing a TLSv1.3 handshake.

 The SM2 signature is defined in {{ISO-SM2}}.
-SM2 signature algorithm is based on elliptic curves.
-SM2 signature algorithm uses a fixed elliptic curve parameter set defined in {{GBT.32918.5-2016}}.
+The SM2 signature algorithm is based on elliptic curves.
+The SM2 signature algorithm uses a fixed elliptic curve parameter set defined in {{GBT.32918.5-2016}}.
 This curve has the name curveSM2 and has been assigned the value 41 as shown in Section 4.
 Unlike other elliptic curve based public key algorithms like ECDSA, SM2 MUST NOT select other elliptic curves.
 But it is acceptable to write test cases that use other elliptic curve parameter sets for SM2, take Annex F.14 of {{ISO-SM2}} as a reference.

-Implementations of the cipher suites defined in this document SHOULD conform to what {{GBT.32918.5-2016}} requires, that is to say, the only valid elliptic curve parameter for SM2 signature algorithm (a.k.a curveSM2) is defined as follows:
+Implementations of the cipher suites defined in this document MUST conform to what {{GBT.32918.5-2016}} requires, that is to say, the only valid elliptic curve parameter for SM2 signature algorithm (a.k.a curveSM2) is defined as follows: